-Fortunately, there are many ways that you can promote your music legally and honestly.
+Fortunately, there are many ways that you can promote your music on Spotify legally and honestly.

 On that note, my article on How To Make The Most Of Organic Spotify Promotion will help you to know what organic Spotify promotion is and gain some ideas on where you can start to promote your music for free or without any financial requirements.